 Cruck frame buildings were some of the earliest timber structures made by Europeans.
 In the UK and Ireland the crucks were traditionally formed from curved oak.
-They were very strong.
-With the advent of ‘box’ framing technology (which required shorter timbers and often provided more headroom) the cruck frame method was really used after the 18th century.
+They were very strong but were rarely used after the 18th century due to the advent of ‘box’ framing technology which required shorter timbers and often provided more headroom.

 A ‘latilla’ inspired ceiling with diagonal sarking and battens is to be used.
 ‘Latillas’ are small diameter sticks or branches often laid diagonally over ‘vigas’ (round roof beams/ poles) in traditional pueblo style construction.

 To keep costs down the building is to be clad in ‘corrugated iron’ inspired by the traditional kiwi wool shed.
-This is about the cheapest conventional cladding available and it is part of our local vernacular.
+This is about the cheapest conventional cladding available and it is part of our local building tradition.

 Copyright 2019 © Martin Ulenberg.
 All rights reserved.